 - a.
 Should the employee wish to challenge the decision of the position review, the employee may request an informal meeting with the Human Resource Services staff member who conducted the position review and the supervisor(s) for an explanation of the classification decision.
 A Union representative may participate in this meeting.
 The employee must request this meeting within five (5) working days of having been notified of the classification decision.
 The meeting shall be held within ten (10) working days of the request.
 Human Resource Services shall submit a written answer to the employee and the Union within ten (10) working days of the meeting. - b.
 If upon receiving the response of Human Resource Services the employee is not satisfied that the proper classification has been assigned, the decision may be appealed to the Assistant Director of Benefit and Employee Operations.
 Such written request for appeal must be forwarded to the Assistant Director of Benefit and Employee Operations within five (5) working days of receipt of the answer in section 5A above.
 A meeting to discuss the appeal shall be held within ten (10) working days of receipt of the appeal.
 This meeting shall include up to three (3) Union representatives and a representative from Human Resources.
 At the discretion of the Assistant Director of Benefit and Employee Operations, one other individual shall also participate.
-The Assistant Director of Benefit and Employee Operations shall submit a written answer to the employee and the Union within ten (10) working days of the meeting.
+The Assistant Director of Benefit and Employee Operations shall submit a written answer to the employee and the Union within ten (10) working days of the meeting. - c.
+If the employee is not satisfied with the decision of the Assistant Director of Benefit and Employee Operations, a written appeal may be submitted to the Executive Director of Benefit and Employee d.
+While the substance of a classification determination may not be grieved past the Executive Director of Benefit and Employee Operations, following that step, an employee may file a grievance with the Vermont Labor Relations Board (VLRB) if the procedure for determining the reclassification was arbitrary or capricious.
+Grievances shall be submitted in writing and should specify the basis for the grievance.
+Grievances must be filed within thirty (30) days of the decision from the Executive Director of Benefit and Employee Operations or designee.

-c.
-If the employee is not satisfied with the decision of the Assistant Director of Benefit and Employee Operations, a written appeal may be submitted to the Executive Director of Benefit and Employee Operations within five (5) working days of the Assistant Director's decision.
+Operations within five (5) working days of the Assistant Director's decision.
 A meeting to discuss the appeal shall be held within ten (10) working days of receipt of the appeal.